Which innovations can improve measurement, technology, investment, and public policy surrounding brain health?

 The brain story is a story about how experiences shape our brains.
 We argue that societal brain capital—which has been long neglected and unexpectedly severely impacted by the COVID-19 pandemic—is declining.
 Innovations are offered to improve measurement, technology, investment, and public policy.

-The brain story, created by the Albert Family Wellness Initiative,1 describes how early life experiences shape brain development and impact lifelong physical and mental health outcomes.
+The brain story, created by the Alberta Family Wellness Initiative,1 describes how early life experiences shape brain development and impact lifelong physical and mental health outcomes.
 For the purposes of this article, we are considering the brain story across the lifespan.

 Brain capital integrates brain health and brain skills, which are the cornerstone of the modern economy.2 Human brains are our greatest asset.
 This understanding provides a unified framework to define elements of brain health, disorder, and skills; quantify them; and track them in order to develop new ways to enhance them.3 Brain capital can help tell the global human story.